welloworld/WhatsappWebello/README.md

 `getMessagesFromSpecificUser`:
  - Gets a chat-name and an array.
- - Moves thourgh chat-name message (messages that in the cache*) and return the messages.
+ - Moves thourgh chat-name message (messages that in the cache^) and return the messages.
  - Example: `let a = []; getMessagesFromSpecificUser('group', a);`

-* = The site manages some cache, because it does not need any conversation from the past to do something.
+^ = The site manages some cache, because it does not need any conversation from the past to do something.
 If you want to expand the collection - scroll up for more chats/message, and it will be added to the cache automatically.

 Hope I helped someone.
 welloworld.